Radiofrequency Ablation For Neuromas and Heel Pain

 Is radiofrequency ablation right for you?

-Radiofrequency ablation may be right for you if you have heel pain or Morton's neuroma pain that has not responded to other treatment, such as pain medication and physical therapy.
+Radiofrequency ablation may be right for you if you have heel pain or Morton's neuroma pain that has not responded to other treatment, such as pain medication and physical therapy and footwear modifications.